andri/fluidable/README.md

-# Fluidable is a standalone, lightweight, flexible CSS grid system
+# Fluidable is a lightweight, flexible responsive CSS grid system

-fluidable.less includes everything.
 Use standalone with your custom CSS, reset styles and mix-ins.

-If anyone is interested, it could be ported to other compiled languages with a breeze.

 ## Docs